ION-WorkoutApp/.github/README.md

 ## 📂 Repositories Overview

-The ION Workout App is split into several repositories, each playing a vital role in the app's ecosystem.
-Here's the breakdown:

 ### 🖥️ **[app](https://github.com/ION-WorkoutApp/app)**
 - Front-end magic built with **Kotlin**.
 - Where all the user interaction happens! 🎨✨